CSS Styles Tutorial

 - Line-through Effect

-Our Tutorial on using Bullets in HTML or Macromedia Deamweaver teaches how to use CSS Styles with bullets (shapes, decimal, roman-numerals, alphabetical and images).
+Our Tutorial on using Bullets in HTML or Deamweaver teaches how to use CSS Styles with bullets (shapes, decimal, roman-numerals, alphabetical and images).

 Our Tutorial on Links without Underline teaches how to use CSS Styles to display links without the appearance of the underline.